|

 4. You won’t need scouting skills.
 Pheasants are released on the wildlife areas every few days during the fee hunting season and typically stick close to where they’re released.
 This makes it easier for hunters to find the pheasants and flush them out.

 5. Camouflage clothing isn’t necessary.
-A pair of jeans or sturdypants and shoes for walking through brush are good ideas, as is a long-sleeved shirt.
+A pair of jeans or sturdy pants and shoes for walking through brush are good ideas, as is a long-sleeved shirt.
 Add boots and rain gear if it’s wet.
-A blaze orange hat or vest also is recommended.
+A blaze orange hat or vest is recommended.

 It's not unusual to get your limit of birds in just a few hours.

 6. You don’t need a bird hunting dog.
-Although a dog can make it easier to find and flush a pheasant.
-A good dog will even retrieve it for you.
+Although a dog can make it easier to find or flush a pheasant and even retrieve your harvest, birds will fly up when the hunter gets close.

-7. They’re a great first hunt after participating in an ODFW pheasant hunting workshop.
-These workshops teach shotgun skills safety and offer participants the chance to hunt with a dog and experienced hunter.
+7. They’re a great first hunt!
+Register for an ODFW pheasant hunt workshop where you will learn shotgun skills, safe and ethical hunting and a chance to hunt with a mentor.
 Check MyODFW.com to see upcoming workshops and events.

 7 pheasant hunting tips

-We asked some experienced hunters for their tips for hunting ring-necked pheasants.
+We asked some experienced hunters for their tips on hunting ring-necked pheasants.

 1. Select a 12, 16 or 20-gauge shotgun with a modified choke, and #3 or #4 steel shot. *Non-toxic shot is required on ODFW wildlife areas.

-2. If you’re new to shooting shotguns, practice on clay birds first.
-You’ll be more confident and be more accurate when it comes time to shoot at birds.
+2. If you’re new to shooting shotguns, practice on clay birds at the range first.
+You’ll be more confident and accurate when it comes time to hunt for birds.

 Wearing a hunter orange hat or vest, or both, will let other hunters know you're there.

-Be sure of your target, and what’s in front of and behind it.
+• Be sure of your target, and what’s in front of and beyond it.

-Wear a hunter orange hat or vest so other hunters can see you.
-Don't worry, the birds can't see hunter orange so they won't even notice.
+• Wear a hunter orange hat or vest so other hunters can see you.

 4. Learn what pheasants sound like to help you find them in the field.
 Listen to a ring-necked pheasant.